VikranthKumar/audio-shorts-api/README.md

 4. Pagination of audio shorts retrieval, by specifying `page` and `limit` in queries - page must be > 0 i.e. starts from 1.
 5. Unit tests in Go, integration tests using Postman.
 6. Libraries used: `gqlgen` for GraphQL, `golang-migrate` for migrations.
 No ORM for SQL, although did consider to use `GORM` or
-`SQLBoiler`
+`SQLBoiler`.
+7. Migrations are done in the Go script for simplicity.
-7. `Update` is a simple update, means all values must be specified in the mutation (no partial updates).
+8. `Update` is a simple update, means all values must be specified in the mutation (no partial updates).

 ### Local Deployment

 The service uses Docker to host the Go backend and the PostgreSQL database.
-The config can be found in the .env file.
+The config can be found in the [.env file](.env).

 To start, run:
 ````